peterkwkwan/Programming_Theory/HTML.md

 - site has lots of user interaction or site re-routes (better seamless user experience)
 - better performance after initial load
 - ideal for web apps

-### Explain the difference between layout, painting and compositing.